-The infant mortality rate in Coney Island is similar to the Brooklyn and citywide rates, but still over five times the rate in the Upper East Side.
+The infant mortality rate in Borough Park is similar to the Upper East Side rate.

 Disparities in premature death (death before the age of 65) persist among neighborhoods.
-The rate of premature death in Coney Island is higher than the Brooklyn and citywide rates and nearly three times the rate in the Financial District.
+The rate of premature death in Borough Park is lower than the Brooklyn and citywide rates.